"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 How can sound – as distinct from images, code and text - be used to understand society, culture and technology?
 What can music tell us about the non- representational qualities of the communication process?
 How can auditory be used as a critique of the conventions of visual dominance and visual culture?
 What does music have to say about our experience of the world and our creativity?

-This course explores how musical meanings are conveyed and understood and how this is mediated through the cultures and technologies of production, recording and consumption.
+This module explores how musical meanings are conveyed and understood and how this is mediated through the cultures and technologies of production, recording and consumption.

 We will consider how music communicates mood and meaning, not only through associated imagery and the lyrical content of songs, but as sound itself.
 How for example do we recognise that music means love, anger, sadness, terror, or patriotism?

 We will also think about the processes that link production, circulation and consumption, as well as explore the ways that music connects with individual and collective identities.

 This is a module about the political and economic organisation (‘political economy’) of the media with particular reference to western democracies.

 It investigates what influences the media, and how this affects the media’s role in society.
 It considers different ways in which countries have organized and regulated the media, and relates this to theories of democracy and power.